IKER-36/I-BASE-V1-FINAL/README.md

+# NEW BASE RELEASED HERE: https://github.com/IKER-36/i-Legacy

+# THIS SERVER IS DESCONTINUED NOW

 # I-BASE-V1-FINAL

 I made this simple base using es_extended 1 final (like 1.2) to bring a dev server, It works perfectly to develop and improve it if you follow the installation steps. 😏